SensorsINI/ddd20-utils/README.md

 # Installation instructions using conda and Python 2.7

-This project was designed to work with Python 2.7
+This project currently works with Python 2.7 under linux.

 1. First, create an Python 2.7 environment